-CWA's investments are stated at fair value, with certain exceptions described below.
-CWA categorizes its fair value measurements within the fair value hierarchy established by GASB Statement No. 72, which provides a framework for measuring fair value and establishes a three-level fair value hierarchy that describes the inputs that are used to measure assets and liabilities.
+CWA categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+GASB Statement No. 72, Fair Value Measurement and Application, which provides a framework for measuring fair value establishing a three-level fair value hierarchy that describes the inputs used to measure assets and liabilities: